The Members of

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES

-The Company has not granted any loan guarantee investment to any person other thanits wholly owned subsidiary.
-The detail or given in the Notes to Financial Statement.
+The Company has not granted any loan guarantee or provided securities to any person.The Company has not made any investment other than in its wholly owned subsidiaries.
+Thedetails of which are given in the Notes to Financial Statements.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNING AND OUTGO